Kong Alternatives

 Migration steps

-2. Migrate Kong routes to Zuplo TypeScript handlers.
+2. Translate Kong routes to Zuplo TypeScript handlers; one file per route is the typical shape.

-Not for: Zuplo is the wrong fit for teams who prefer config-based gateway management or need Kong's specific plugin ecosystem; Kong or Tyk fit those better.
+Not for: Zuplo is the wrong fit for teams who prefer config-driven gateway management or rely on Kong's specific plugin ecosystem; Kong or Tyk fit those better.

 Paid plans from $250.00/mo